somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-07-15-from-likes-to-followers-the-impact-of-automated-tools-on-tiktok-growth.md

 ### POST ONLY ###
 post:
   title: "From Likes to Followers: The Impact of Automated Tools on TikTok Growth"
-  excerpt: "Discover how automated tools like the Somiibo TikTok Bot can significantly boost your TikTok growth by increasing followers, likes, and views while maintaining authenticity."
+  description: "Discover how automated tools like the Somiibo TikTok Bot can significantly boost your TikTok growth by increasing followers, likes, and views while maintaining authenticity."
-  author: alex
+  author: christina-hill
   id: 1721120049
   tags: ["TikTok growth","automated tools","Somiibo TikTok Bot","increase followers","TikTok marketing"]
   categories: ["TikTok Marketing","Social Media Growth","Automated Marketing Tools"]